nattirat/deep_learning_transformer_sentiment_analysis/README.md

 # Tasks
 The project consist of:
 - Data Pre-processing
+  including
   Translation from European languages to English

   Extract hashtags from the tweet texts

 - Data Exploration
-- Data Analysis with Transformer Pipelines
+- Data Analysis with Transformer Pipelines such as

   **Name Entity Recognition (NER)** to identify key entities in the tweets